-I’m not sure what I did to deserve all these wonderful PF bloggers knocking down my door to guest post for me… so just want to say a big “THANKS!”.
-Financial Uproar is one of my favourite blogs because he tells it like it is and he’s laugh-out-loud funny (especially when he does his Saturday Link Dumps).
-He’s probably the funniest PF blogger there is, I’d say.
-So I am very appreciative that he’s helper a sister out when she’s stressing about school.
-Thanks Nelson!
+I'm not sure what I did to deserve all these wonderful PF bloggers knocking down my door to guest post for me… so just want to say a big “THANKS!”.
+Financial Uproar is one of my favourite blogs because he tells it like it is and he's laugh-out-loud funny (especially when he does his Saturday Link Dumps).

 Hey, I don't mean to be a downer, but, what do I care?
 This isn't even my blog.

 Did you know that, without a decent credit score, your life is basically over?
-Yep, it’s true.
+Yep, it's true.
 If you need confirmation, just check around the personal finance blog-o-net.
-I’ll save you the time, since there are approximately 65,342 (author’s estimate) posts written on the subject.
+I'll save you the time, since there are approximately 65,342 (author's estimate) posts written on the subject.
 So yeah, I kind of think having a high credit score is very, very important.
 (If you don't know what your credit situation is, just shut up and use our free Borrowell credit score to see exactly where you stand!)

 Of course it is.
 People with low credit scores will have difficulty getting any sort of credit.
 They can forget about a mortgage or any sort of unsecured line of credit.
 Even getting a credit card with a limit higher than $500 is difficult without a decent FICO score.
 And, to top it off, even potential employers will have a look at your credit report.
 Your crappy credit score could even make you lose out on that dream job.